Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The sheer abundance of information will not in itself create a more informed citizenry without a complementary cluster of abilities necessary to use information effectively.
 Information literacy forms the basis for lifelong learning.
-It is common to all disciplines, to all learning environments, and to all levels of education.
-It enables learners to master content and extend their investigations, become more self-directed, and assume greater control over their own learning.
+It is common to all disciplines, learning environments, and levels of education.
+It enables learners to master content and extend their investigations, to become more self-directed, and assume greater control over their own learning.

 COLLOQUIUM & FIRST YEAR COURSES

 - Generate search terms (2.A, 2.B)

 - Identify popular and scholarly information (1.C, 3.A, 3.B)

 - Introduce the concept of primary sources (1.C, 3.A, 3.B)